Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Read-and-Annotate.md

 - Single page and dual-page spread modes
 - Thumbnail sidebar, bookmark sidebar, attachment sidebar
 - Full-text search (Ctrl+F) with result highlighting and navigation
+- Text selection with select-all (Ctrl+A) and a floating Copy button that appears over the selection
 - Print (Ctrl+P)

 ---